Perl-Apollo/Corinna/rfc/overview.md

 much easier.

-The maintainer of [Data::Printer](https://metacpan.org/pod/Data::Printer) has already stated his willingness to help with showing Corinna object internals for debugging.
+The maintainer of [Data::Printer](https://metacpan.org/pod/Data::Printer) has already willingness to help with showing Corinna object internals for debugging.

 Paul "LeoNerd" Evans intends to release `Feature::Compat::Class` along the